coderefinery/handsonscicomp/source/about.rst

 Support
 -------

+For questions and feedback regarding the course, you may join our workspace `AaltoSciComp courses <https://aaltoscicompcourses.slack.com>`__ on Slack.

-For now, contact Aalto Science IT for feedback and questions.
+You can also contact Aalto Science IT.

 Design and development